Engineering for Change: History

 In 2009, the American Society of Mechanical Engineers created a website to pull together the disparate sources of information on appropriate technology and solutions in global development.
 The site aggregated information, hosted a library of often little-known technologies, and offered tools to enable collaboration among development teams worldwide.
 Throughout 2010, the site operated in alpha and then beta with a mostly closed group of users.
 A public site, at engineeringforchange.info, mirrored some of the content on the test site, but without all of its functionality.
 IEEE and EWB-USA signed on as partners in time for the public launch on January 4, 2011.

-At present, the organization has more than 45,000 members and a social media following of more than one million.
+At present, the organization has more than 70,000 members and a social media following of more than one million.

+Fellowship Program

+E4C trains and manages ~50 Fellows each year, working with businesses, universities, non-profits and government organizations around the world to improve their programs with technical expertise.
+Autodesk Foundation is an ongoing supporter of the fellowship, for example.
+Fellows research, optimize, and design projects that advance the United Nations' Sustainable Development Goals.

+Impact Projects

+The organization trains and matches technical experts located in dozens of countries to support research, design and other short-term projects in collaboration with other organizations.
+Impact Projects fall into one of three categories: Design, Research or Workflows.
+E4C provides management, mentorship, training, and oversight through their Fellowship program.

 Solutions Library

-The Solutions Library is a database of hundreds of products and services that meet basic needs in underserved communities.
-Entries are investigated and posted by the organization's staff and research fellows working remotely from home offices worldwide.
+The Solutions Library is a database of more than 1,000 products and services that meet basic needs in underserved communities.
+Entries are investigated and posted by the organization's staff and Fellows worldwide.
 The information on each entry is standardized to allow users to compare similar products to facilitate research and decision-making.